-While historians rely on the work of other historians (secondary sources) to ask original questions, build their own narratives, and shape their own arguments (as you’ve done so far), historians also do a great deal of their own interpretation of what is called primary source material.
+While historians rely on the work of other historians (secondary sources) to ask original questions, build their own narratives, and shape their own arguments (as you’ve done so far), historians also do a great deal of their own interpretation of what are called primary sources.
 Primary sources are original, first-hand accounts of the time period under consideration, usually produced during or close to that time period.
-While not exhaustive, this source guide offers examples and definitions of primary and secondary sources.

-WSU Libraries has a number of databases to help you find full-text accessible documentary sources.
+One extremely useful kind of primary sources are news articles published during the time you are studying.
+WSU Libraries has a number of databases to help you find these kinds of sources.
 To begin, go to Historical/Older Newspapers and select a database (left side box).
 Each database is different, so you’ll have to familiarize yourself with how to search.
 The Times of London and the Historical New York Times will likely be the most helpful.
-Keep in mind that when searching for older material, words have changed.
+Keep in mind that when searching for older material, the meaning of words have changed, or authors might have used different terms that you would not use today.
 For example, you’re not going to find much on “nuclear bombs” in the pre-1960s press.
 However, you’ll find information on “atomic bombs,” because this was the more common descriptor of the time.
-Likewise, you may need to broaden the scope of your topic.
-For example, if you’re researching intellectual property on the Internet, you’re going to have to think about intellectual property law in the pre-Internet era.
-The point here is to be flexible with your search terms, and if one database does not yield fruitful results, try another one.
+You might get some good ideas for what words people used to describe your topic from quotations in the books and journal articles on the topic you have already read.
+Try to flexible with your search terms, and if one database does not yield fruitful results, try another one.
 Research is a trial and error process. [see Part III Tutorials]

 The Making of the Modern World = Contains over 62,000 titles from 1450-1914, you may want to limit to English.